 A study by the University of California-Davis found that cats prefer to get their food without the work necessary by hunting for prey.
 Our round-up includes some of the best foodstuffs you can offer feral animals in your neighborhood with detailed reviews to help you choose the right one.
 The wildlife will thank you and maybe that malnourished feline, too.

-The 10 Best Cat Food for Feral Cats – Reviews & Top Picks 2021
+The 10 Best Cat Foods for Feral Cats

-1. Purina ONE True Instinct High Protein Dry Cat Food – Best Overall
+1. Purina ONE High Protein Dry Cat Food – Best Overall

 Purina ONE True Instinct High Protein Dry Cat Food came out on top for our pick for the best overall best cat food for feral cats.
 It ticks off many of the boxes we like to see in these products that make them suitable for wild felines.
 It is nutritionally dense, providing more than adequate amounts of protein, fat, and Taurine.
 It comes in three sizes: 3.2 lbs., 6.3 lbs., and 14.4 lbs.
 That’s a good thing, given its shorter shelf life.